DataFromBelow/PDF-thievery/README.md

 This will be a pdf downloader, hopefully.

 ## Please enjoy
-This is meant to become a pdf-downloader of a sort.
+This is meant to become a pdf-downloader that is given a specific Excel sheet.

 ## Getting Started
 ### Dependencies
 - Python
 - World Wide Web Connection
+- Pandas
   - Openpyxl
-- excel
+- Excel sheets

 ### Installing
 You pip install openpyxl or none of this works for some reason.

 ### Executing Program
+Currently, it is commandline.

 ## Known Issues
 - I am the dev, which is a known issue.